 Description:

-Use a SELECT SQL statement to fetch records from a single table or create a data table and display them in a grid.
-Configure the Form control and route the Form through a workflow where a FlowWright administrator can approve the row modifications.
-The SELECT statement can be configured to fetch records from multiple tables, and the grid works in read-only mode.
+Use a SELECT SQL statement to fetch records from a single table, or create a data table and display the records in a grid.
+Configure the Form control and route the Form through a workflow that allows a FlowWright administrator to approve row modifications.
+The SELECT statement can be configured to fetch records from multiple tables, and the grid operates in read-only mode.

 With In-place and Form editing of data;

-- Define what fields (columns, rows) can be modified or not
+- Define which fields (columns, rows) can be modified or not

 - Ability to define editable controls with complex configuration